yireo/yireo-slides/README.md

 The slides are styled using [Remark](http://remarkjs.com/)

 ## View the slides online
-* Navigate to http://slides.yireo.com/ to view the slides online
+* Go to http://slides.yireo.com/ to view the slides online

 ## Get the slides text only
 * Navigate to the `/slides/` folder on GitHub